 At a time in which symphonies are frequently shifting strategies to deal with financial difficulties, the clash between what the symphony can and cannot change (or what it is willing and unwilling to change), and what its invited musicians and new audiences are open to, will shift with each performance.
 In comparing Folds’s 2014 and 2017 concerts, it is clear that both Folds and the orchestra are grappling with these issues.
 In 2014, the ensemble featured a group of singers, and Folds’s vocal and piano microphones were turned up.
 In 2017, there were no singers, and both of Folds’s microphones were turned down; this resulted in a more blended sound between Folds and the orchestra.
 There were changes to the orchestrations between the 2014 and 2017 concerts that resulted in greater complexity and detail in the use of orchestral colors.
 Also, in 2014, Folds frequently stood at the piano in what I think of as his “power piano stance”: standing, legs spread wide, sometimes straddling the piano bench (the added height seems to give Folds some added leverage to pound at the piano).
 In 2017, Folds sat at the piano for nearly the entire concert, in a posture more closely associated with classical pianists.

 However, Folds did not just make changes that aligned his aesthetics more closely with the concert hall; in his 2017 performance of his aforementioned piano concerto, Folds broke with the symphonic tradition that sees a multi-movement work as inseparable from its parts.
 Folds split the concerto’s movements into separate performances: he played the second movement (which he characterized as the “power ballad of a piano concert”) in the first half of the concert, the third movement in the second half, and omitted the first movement entirely.
 Doing so not only omitted questions of where the audience was supposed to applaud, but also turned the movements of the concerto into songs that, like the orchestrated versions of the other popular originals he played all night, served the pacing of the concert as a whole.
 In other words, Folds negotiated the expectations of his rock audience while conforming (somewhat) to the image and sound of a classical musician.
-In seven years of performing with symphony orchestras around the world, Folds has learned a key lesson in selling the symphony: absolute, immutable understandings of musical value are no longer feasible for symphonies that want to survive in the 21st century.
+In seven years of performing with symphony orchestras around the world, Folds has learned a key lesson in selling the symphony: absolute, immutable understandings of musical value are no longer feasible for symphonies that want to survive in the twenty-first century.